Lean Long-Term Growth Portfolio - January 2017 Update

 Overview

 The Lean Long-Term Growth Portfolio (LLGP) was created in early February 2016.
 The objective of this portfolio is for long-term capital appreciation and will include both companies that pay dividends and those that do not.
 The projected dividend yield for 2017 is 1.2 percent.
-Over the long-term, yield may become a higher priority.
+Over the long term, yield may become a higher priority.

 There are currently 30 individual stock holdings under management.
 For some this may seem like too much, others may think it is too little.
 Management strategies utilize business and industry growth drivers from a variety of source information.
 The biggest challenge of managing 30 companies is maintaining enough cash liquidity to grow all holdings consistently over time.
 A firm structure is in place to allow for this, but the reality is that positions will sporadically become overweight as different industry-related cycles ebb and flow.